ahmdmnt/BulletGuru/Assignments/Assignment01/BuggyApp.md

     +++ exited with 1 +++
 ```

-**Conclusion**
+**Conclusion:**
-from the above output, we can conclude that there is an issue related to access the file mentioned ...
+from the above output "_lines with pointing arrows_", we can conclude that there is an issue related to access the file mentioned ...
 "File not found!"